revolist/revogrid-docs/blog/best-js-scheduler-in-2026.md

 **Scheduler layer is newer than older Gantt-focused vendors**

 Bryntum and DHTMLX have been focused on scheduler/Gantt products for a long time.
-RevoScheduler is a newer part of the RevoGrid Pro ecosystem.
+RevoGrid Scheduler is a newer part of the RevoGrid Pro ecosystem.

 For teams that need every advanced project-management edge case immediately, this should be validated with a prototype.